Dr Marianne Dorn

 My interest in veterinary physiotherapy developed years ago when my Border terrier, who was still a keen and interactive member of the family, became stiff and painful in his old age.
 Medication helped him to some extent, but reading around the subject alerted me to the importance of physiotherapy and movement/exercise therapies in improving the mobility and well-being of such individuals.
 I now provide veterinary care and physiotherapy not only for older pets but for all kinds of animals.
 This includes cats and dogs recovering from injury or surgery, sports dogs and young animals with developmental disorders.
 Particular interests include non-surgical treatment of dogs following cranial cruciate ligament disease, and the rehabilitation of dogs and cats with intervertebral disc herniation.
 To check for appointment availability, please message me via the link here.

-I enjoy nothing more than finding practical solutions for animals and their owners.
+I particularly enjoy finding practical solutions for animals and their owners.

 However, I also enjoy reading, researching and writing on the subject.
 Below is a list of my papers published in peer-reviewed journals.

 Some links to full papers are included here.
-Downloadable papers are intended for non-commercial use only:
+These can be downloaded for non-commercial use only:

 Dorn, M. (2015) Superficial heat therapy for dogs and cats, part 1: physiological mechanisms and indications.
 Companion Animal, 20(11), 630-635.
 Available here